trey-rosius/babysitter_api/README.md

 - Firstly, where or how do i get this nanny ?

-- Supposing you meet them ,are you comfortable leaving your kids with somebody you just met ?
+- Supposing i meet them ,am i comfortable leaving my kids with somebody i just met ?

-- How do you evaluate them to know if they are a good fit for your kids ?
+- How do i evaluate them to know if they are a good fit for my kids ?

-- How can you speak to other parents that have worked with them in the past ?
+- How can i speak to other parents that have worked with them in the past ?
   <br />
   And a ton of other concerns.